with opening act The Spine Stealers!

 Them Coulee Boys make their long-overdue Mineral Point Opera House debut on Saturday, January 31, 2026, at 7:30 pm.
 Doors will open at 6:30 pm.
 Tickets range from $20 to $25 (plus taxes and fees) and will increase by $5 on the day of the show.
-Friends of the MPOH will have access to tickets starting Tuesday, July 1 at 8:00 am, and the general public on Tuesday, July 15 at 8:00 am.
+The spooky folk group The Spine Stealers will open!

 Soren Staff and Beau Janke—co-founders of folk/rock/Americana outfit Them Coulee Boys—met as camp counselors in northern Wisconsin in 2011.
 Their weekend workshopping of Avett Brothers and classic country tunes led to original songs and added Soren’s brother Jenson on mandolin, Neil Krause on electric bass, and Stas Hable on drums.